bogdanapostol97/aws-deploy-simple-website-ec2-s3/documentation-ec2.md

 This document details the deployment of a static website showcasing the 10 EHF Champions League winners on an Amazon EC2 instance.

+<h2> Disclaimer </h2>

+Many thanks to the guidance offered in the laboratory: https://www.youtube.com/watch?v=ri-Bn5mGcCw

+The documentation is customized with my implementation and how I solved the issues that have appeared along the way.

 <h2> Introduction </h2>

 This project demonstrates hosting a simple website built with HTML, CSS, and Javascript on an AWS EC2 instance.
 The website serves information about the 10 handball teams to have won the prestigious EHF Champions League.